AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/index.md

 *  Install a REST client.
 We will use _Postman_ in this tutorial.

-*  Generate an admin access token.
-It will be used for image managing API calls.
-See [Token-based authentication](https://developer.adobe.com/commerce/webapi/get-started/authentication/gs-authentication-token/) for more information.
+*  Generate an [admin access token](https://developer.adobe.com/commerce/webapi/get-started/authentication/gs-authentication-token/), which will we will use to make image managing API calls.